Where is Dubrovnik-Neretva?

-Dubrovnik-Neretva Region is placed in the most southern part of Croatia.
-It is easy to spot it on a map, it is right under the Split-Dalmatia region.
-Because of the border with Bosnia and Herzegovina in town Neum, it is divided into two parts: Dubrovnik with Korčula and Neretva.
-The region is comprised of two basic units: the relatively narrow coastal area with a number of coastal Islands (Korčula, Mljet, Lastovo and the Elaphite Islands) and Peninsula Pelješac with Neretva and its coastline.
+Dubrovnik-Neretva region is placed in the most southern part of Croatia.
+It is easy to spot it on the map – it’s right under the Split-Dalmatia region.
+Because of the border with Bosnia and Herzegovina near the town Neum, the Dubrovnik-Neretva region is divided into two parts.
+The region is comprised of two basic units:

-Today, you could say that Dubrovnik is on the track to restore the former glory of the Republic of Ragusa, as one of the most busiest European ports.
+Today, you could say that Dubrovnik is on the track to restore the former glory of the Republic of Ragusa, as one of the busiest European ports.
 Thanks to the good strategy and marketing, Dubrovnik has become once again, one of the busiest places in Europe.
-Every summer it attracts millions of tourist coming from all parts of the world.
-Amazing history and appearance were supported by good infrastructure, long-term strategy and promotion which is why Dubrovnik is breaking many touristic records.
-The tourism and accommodation industry is not the only area Dubrovnik region is concentrated on.
+Every summer it attracts millions of tourists coming from all parts of the world.
+Amazing history and appearance were supported by good infrastructure, long-term strategy, and promotion which is why Dubrovnik is breaking many touristic records.
+The tourism and accommodation industry is not the only area the Dubrovnik region is concentrated on.

 The favorable natural position gives Dubrovnik-Neretva region an even greater potential for agricultural development.
 The valley of the Neretva River is where most citrus fruits (especially tangerine) is produced and then exported across Europe.
 On the other hand, the Pelješac peninsula is the center of the wine industry and olive growing.

-In the last couple of years the film industry is on the rise in the Dubrovnik-Neretva region.
-New location with great conditions and traffic connectivity that come with it, is what attracted major Hollywood film producers to use Dubrovnik as a unavoidable shooting location for some of the most popular films and shows in the last decade.
+In the last couple of years, the film industry is on the rise in the Dubrovnik-Neretva region.
+New location with great conditions and traffic connectivity that come with it, is what attracted major Hollywood film producers to use Dubrovnik as an unavoidable shooting location for some of the most popular films and shows in the last decade.